General conditions of service

-And, such services are subject to the following standard terms of business.
+performed are subject to the following scheme of remuneration and standard terms of service.

 Scheme of remuneration

 For translation assignments of up to 2 pages,

 we charge € 55.00 up to € 80.00* per page.**

 For translation assignments of more than 2 pages,

 we charge € 50.00 up to € 75.00* per page.**